CORE VIRTUES FOUNDATION

 An incisive analysis of moral decline in the past thiry years, and of the misconceptions in parenting and education that have fostered the decline.
 Damon, professor of Education at Brown University, tackles ways in which parents, schools and communities can help change the tide and channel a child’s natural desire for responsibility and challenges into moral growth.

-Psychologist Angela Duckworth’s research focuses on character and helping children thrive.
-In this book, she reminds parents, teachers, and students alike that success in life(flourishing) is not so much about innate talent, intelligence, or social condition, as “grit” – a quality of passion united to perseverance.
-Some see the book’s findings as just plain common sense: tenacious people who work hard, keep their eye on the prize, have hope, and learn from mistakes, go further in life than spectacularly talented or well-connected individuals who don’t put in the effort, fail to prioritize goals, or have an attitude of indifference.
-It’s nice to be reminded, though, that this “common sense” is actually grounded in strong empirical evidence.
+Psychologist Angela Duckworth reminds parents, teachers, and students alike that success in life(flourishing) is not so much about innate talent, intelligence, or social condition, as “grit” – a quality of passion united to perseverance.
+Some of the book’s findings seem just plain common sense: tenacious, doggedl persistent people who work hard, keep their eye on the prize, have hope, and learn from mistakes, go further in life than spectacularly talented or well-connected individuals who don’t put in the effort, fail to prioritize goals, or have an attitude of indifference.
+It’s nice to be reminded that this “common sense” is grounded in strong empirical evidence.
 Inspiring examples of gritty individuals abound in this book.
 Duckworth contends that one can cultivate grit from a young age and that this key quality of character is one that parents and schools should purposely nurture.
 Good chapters on “Parenting for Grit” and “A Culture of Grit.”

 Ancient virtue gets a thumbs-up from modern psychology.
 More than a self-help book, this volume by psychologist Robert Emmons (University of California, Davis) showcases “the new science of gratitude.”
 This focus in Positive Psychology has yielded extraordinary results, showing that people who practice gratitude (who intentionally cultivate thankfulness) live measurably happier lives – psychological, emotional, spiritual, and physical.
 His more practical self-help book for adults is Gratitude Works!
 A 21-Day Program for Creating Emotional Prosperity.